habib-university/sonic-pi/progress.md

 - Managed to make a drum and bass loop

 ## Fri, 3 Dec
-- Added melody and chords onto easy track
+- Added melody, whitenoise and chords onto easy track
+- Noted that problem with easy track is that it is
+-- random
+-- threading issue persists